TitansBane/Elysium/README.md

 ### Creation Club

-Elysium has an optional MO2 profile that utilizes all CC content for the Legacy of the Dragonborn and various other mods.
+Elysium has an optional MO2 profile that utilizes all Creation Club content for the Legacy of the Dragonborn and various other mods.
 Fully integrated into Skyrim's world and is the recommended profile for Elysium.
 It requires all forty-eight purchasable downloadables to start up and play.

 ## Creating your Character